 E-Learning and Disability in Higher Education

 This book focuses on the research into accessibility in e-learning and provides specific guidelines for instructional designers, managers, and trainers interested in making their work more accessible.
+I read this book as part of my studies for the OU module H810, ‘Accessible online learning’.

 My reading notes